Close Menu

 A good idea is to negotiate pricing with vendors about potential usage beforehand to ensure you understand any hidden costs associated with your subscription.

-When purchasing your subscriptions, scrutinize the fine print carefully and ask questions where you don’t understand.
+When purchasing your subscriptions, scrutinize the fine print and ask questions where you don’t understand.

 Further, pay attention to automatic renewals.
 Audit all automatic renewals and remember to discontinue those that you no longer need.